lensapp/lens/docs/extensions/capabilities/common-capabilities.md

 ### Kubernetes Object Details

-An extension can register custom details (content) for specified Kubernetes kinds/apiVersions.
+This extension can register custom details (content) for specified Kubernetes kinds/apiVersions.

 ``` typescript
 import React from "react"